khalidmammadov/khalidmammadov.github.io/spark/hooks.md

 Occasionally, you may need to run some code on various Spark events, such as doing some extra steps on Spark startup (e.g. creating a Spark GlobalTempViews or collect some adhoc stats)

-This article explains on example how we can one can hook up some additional actions to Spark.
+This article explains on example how one can hook up some additional actions to Spark.
 I am going to create a simple hook that is listening to spark Application start up and shutdown events and logs respective times to a log file in /tmp location.

-_Note: The is written in Scala but can be used in conjunction with Python as well as it only requires setting up one config and jar file as explained below in Scala example_
+_Note: The is written in Scala but can be used in conjunction with Python as well.
+It only requires setting up one config and jar file as explained in below Scala example_

-_Note: Databricks users can copy below explained jar to **databricks/jars** folder in **dbfs** and add relevant config in teh cluster configuration_
+_Note: Databricks users can copy below explained jar to **databricks/jars** folder in **dbfs** and add relevant config in the cluster configuration_

 ## Requirements
 - java (I am using classic v8 here)